-What leaders within the insurance industry have realized, is that within the life-cycle of any insurance program, there are three core value drivers: Drive Premium, Reduce Combined Ratios, and Provide Greater Services.
+Leaders within the insurance industry have realized that within the life-cycle of any insurance program, there are three core value drivers: Drive Premium, Reduce Combined Ratios, and Provide Greater Services.
 With each of these anchoring principles in mind, they have aligning strategy and operational practices within the business that are targeted at creating measurable outcomes in each area.

 Direct written premium is the life blood of every insurance program.
 Maximizing the market share is critical to any business and for insurance companies, there are many strategies for doing so.
 Carriers and other growth-oriented programs like mutuals, will continue to look for new ways to bring on new customers.
 Other programs like self-insured groups and funds, are more driven to retain and expand upon the value they bring to their existing members.